stephenmcd/mezzanine/docs/admin-customization.rst

 way your content is rendered at the template level.
-Post processing of the content can be achieved through the ``RICHTEXT_FILTERS`` setting, which is a sequence of string, each one containing the dotted path to a Python function, that will be used as a processing pipe;ine for the content.
+Post processing of the content can be achieved through the ``RICHTEXT_FILTERS`` setting, which is a sequence of string, each one containing the dotted path to a Python function, that will be used as a processing pipeline for the content.
 Think of them like Django's middleware or context processors.

 Say, for example, you had a ``RICHTEXT_WIDGET_CLASS`` that allowed you